nurhidayat86/crds-book/modelling-lr.md

 The steps to develop a model using logistic regression are outlined as follows:

 1. Target label creation and feature engineering: This initial step involves defining what we predict and preparing the relevant features.
-2. Manual feature interaction: Introduce new features from the interraction between two or more existing features to improve the model performance.
+2. Manual fetaure interraction: Introduce new features from the interraction between two or more existing features to improve the model performance.
 2. Feature transformation using Weight of Evidence (WoE): This technique transforms categorical features into numerical scores, standardizes them, and make them monotonic to the target labels.
 3. Feature selection: Identify the most impactful features to include in the model.
 4. Hyperparameter tuning: Adjust the model parameters to optimize performance.